 How Does Bioretention Work?

-Bioretention areas (also referred to as bioretention filters, infiltration basins, or rain gardens) are structural stormwater controls that capture and temporarily store a pre-determined water quality volume (WQv) using soils and vegetation in shallow basins or landscaped areas to remove pollutants from stormwater runoff.
+Bioretention, actually bio-detention, areas (also referred to as bioretention filters, bio swales, infiltration basins, or rain gardens) are structural stormwater controls that capture and temporarily store a pre-determined water quality volume (WQv) using soils and vegetation in shallow basins or landscaped areas to remove pollutants from stormwater runoff.
 They typically have a maximum contributing drainage area of about 5 acres.
 Highly impervious drainage areas should be 2 acres or less.
-Rain gardens are usually limited to residential lots and smaller areas.
+Rain gardens are usually limited to residential lots, commercial parking and smaller areas.

 The best way to create a bioretention pond in Hydrology Studio is to use either the Contours and/or Trapezoid shapes for the storage definition.
-The engineered soil layer (bioretention soil and gravel bed) should be sized to contain the required WQv but should not be included in your storage definition.
+The engineered soil layer (bioretention soil and gravel bed) should not be included in your storage definition.

 You’ll add the outlet devices in Step 3: Add Outlets when building your detention pond.
-The example bioretention pond above shows to have two outlet devices:
+The example bio-detention pond above shows to have two outlet devices:

 - Exfiltration (because it exits the pond) entered as a simple percolation rate typically in inches/hour per field tests.
 (A minimum percolation rate of 0.50 in/hr (13 mm/hr) is accepted by most jurisdictions.)
 This rate will be applied to the contour areas of the pond thus producing an outflow in cfs (cms) at each stage in the pond.

 - An overflow weir.
 Typically a broad-crested weir.
 The size and crest elevation to be set to satisfy target outflow and drain-time requirements.
+Be sure to set the weir’s crest elevation below the top of the pond.
+Otherwise, the water surface in the pond will never exceed the crest.
 The WQv will need to be 100 percent contained below the weir crest elevation.

-If the native soil beneath the bioretention layer cannot convey water at a minimum infiltration rate (usually about 0.5 inches/hr), an underdrain should be included in your design.
+If the native soil beneath the bioretention layer cannot convey water at a minimum infiltration rate (usually about 0.5 inches/hr or 13 mm/hr), an underdrain should be included in your design.
 Underdrains re-introduce infiltrated water back into the outflow system.
 To account for this flow, uncheck the option, “Extract from Outflow” hydrograph as shown below.

 Using a Bioretention Pond Forebay